WGL-2024/WGL_repo_2024/AP-protocol.md

 Clients and servers exchange packets that are routed through the drone network.
 The Client-Server Protocol standardizes and regulates the format of these packets and their exchange.

-These packets can be: Message, Error, Ack, Dropped.
+These packets can be: Message, Ack, Nack, Query, QueryResult.

 As described in the main document, Message packets must be serialized and can be possibly fragmented, and the fragments can be possibly dropped by drones.